jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Yet, the stepmother would not admit her abuse.
 She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
 If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would continue her storytelling to hide her true intentions.

 The truth is the stepmother favoured her daughters and thus didn't want Cinderella to compete with them.
-Evolution is a race humans can win (for now) with oppression.
+Sadly, tyranny can help win the race of evolution.
 That's why, when Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression.

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Masks of oppression often becomes the face we wear._

 If a doctor insists on an ineffective treatment, or martial arts coach advises a bad technique, they are corrupt.
-The stepmother was corrupt.
-Political authority is invalid when it doesn't empower its follower's evolution.
-Protests, marches, wouldn't help the unfortunate orphan.
-Cinderella's freedom only came true when she grabbed the tools she needed to solve her pains.
+The stepmother was corrupt for the same reason.
+Authority is invalid when it doesn't empower its follower's evolution.
+Protests and marches wouldn't help Cinderella.
+Her freedom only came true when she grabbed the tools she needed to solve her pains.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.